wsasouza/wsasouza/README.md

 # Walter Santos de Andrade Souza :computer:

 Hi there, I'm Walter S. A. Souza  👋.
 I'm a Fullstack developer passionate about technology.
-My main language is Javascript and in this repository you will find several projects with HTML, CSS, Javascript, Node.js, ReactJS and React-Native.
+My main language is Javascript and in this repository you will find several projects with HTML, CSS, Javascript, Typecript, Node.js, ReactJS and React-Native.
+I'm just getting started with Go, but it's not a priority yet.

+Theory is when you know everything, but nothing works.
+Practice is when you don't know anything, yet everything works.
+In programming we combine theory and practice, nothing works, and we don't know why.

  <div>
   <a href="https://discord.com/" target="_blank"><img src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white" target="_blank"></a>